 Share your success.
 It is incumbent on the person being promoted, according to Mark Meloy, President and CEO of First Business Bank, to pull others along with them.
 Make sure that as you become more successful, your leaders feel that their careers are moving forward as well.

 Network to problem-solve.
 Finding groups that help you problem-solve will save many a headache, according to Brett Armstrong, CFO of the IT company Trident Contact Management.
-Like if you’re being audited, the group will have your back.
-But choose your involvement wisely, Armstrong advocates, since you only have a certain amount of time and need to spend it wisely.
-If you’re only half-involved then that is how people will know you.

 I got to meet Penelope Trunk, of Brazen Careerist fame, in person today.
 That’s because Penelope lives where I live, in the great city of Madison, WI, and I thought the least stalkerish way to meet would be to invite her to come to one of my networking events.
 She graciously did just that, and spoke to a small group of us over ravioli and stale breadsticks.
 And when I say spoke, I mean she almost made somebody cry.